Geborgen/nordic-souls/GAMEPLAYGUIDE.md

 - [Nether's Follower Framework](https://www.nexusmods.com/skyrimspecialedition/mods/55653) is a multi-follower system that is light on game resources and allows for up to 10 companions at one time.
 It provides a wealth of additional features, including immersion and quality-of-life functions to allow you to adventure with a small team of characters. **If you get a prompt asking you to import a custom follower (such as Inigo) into NFF, select no.**
 - [Serana Dialogue Add-On](https://www.nexusmods.com/skyrimspecialedition/mods/32161) an expansion (and complete re-voice) of Serana's dialogue and NPC features to make her a more immersive follower.
 - [Interesting NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/29194) adds over 250+ fully voiced NPCs, 25+ followers, 15+ marriage NPCs, and 50+ quests.
+- [Citizens of Tamriel](https://www.nexusmods.com/skyrimspecialedition/mods/29069) adds all new, fully-voiced characters, unique followers, branching dialogue and more.
 - [Inigo](https://www.nexusmods.com/skyrimspecialedition/mods/1461) is a fully voiced khajiit adventuring companion with over 7000 lines of unique dialogue - much of it about you.
 He'll level alongside you and avoid most traps.
 If you're sneaking he won't chatter and he'll whisper if you talk to him.
 He can run out of arrows.
 He's highly skilled in archery, one-handed, and sneak.
 He is also my favorite follower.
 You can find him in the Riften prison.
 - [Lucien](https://www.nexusmods.com/skyrimspecialedition/mods/20035) is a fully voiced Imperial follower with over 5000 lines of immersive, lore-friendly dialogue.
 Though he arrives in Skyrim as a cowardly scholar, he'll gradually gain strength and confidence by your side until he grows into a hero in his own right.
 You can find him at the Dead Man's Drink Inn in Falkreath.
 - [Kaidan](https://www.nexusmods.com/skyrimspecialedition/mods/19075) is a romantic follower featuring over 1200 lines of dialogue, custom home, and mini quests.
 You can begin looking for him by asking Orgnar at the Sleeping Giant Inn in Whiterun if anything interesting is happening in town.